Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Lactose-Free Options

-Replace heavy cream with coconut milk, almond milk, or soy milk for a creamy texture that’s gentle on GERD symptoms.
+Replace heavy cream with unsweetened almond milk, coconut milk, or soy milk for a creamy texture that’s gentle on GERD symptoms, reducing heartburn risk compared to dairy.

 Healthy Fats